-Below are some examples of drills that are conducted at our school:
+Below are some examples of drills that are conducted at our school.
+Schools must perform one fire and one safety drill per month that school is in session.

 FIRE DRILLS

 KIPP will conduct a "fire drill" each month that school is in session.
 This is a Fire Code and New Jersey requirement.
 It is important for every student and staff member to understand and be aware of the importance of this drill and not be afraid when the fire alarm sounds.
 By practicing, students and staff will know what to do and how to do it.